Mundesley: Golf course

-The village has an historic golf course in the Mun Valley, designed with the help of six-times Open Champion Harry Vardon.
+The village has an historic golf course in the Mun Valley, established in 1901 and designed with the help of six-times Open Champion Harry Vardon.
 Vardon convalesced at the nearby sanitorium while recovering from tuberculosis and his association with the course spanned many years.
 It is said that he scored his only hole-in-one on what is now the sixth.
-The course was reduced to nine holes when land was required for wartime farming, which was very important in that era.
+The course was altered when land was required for wartime farming and was redesigned when the conflicts ended.

 Village amenities

 Parish church

 All Saints' Church is located on the cliffs above the sea.
-It was fully restored between 1904 and 1914.
+The church was in ruins for over one hundred years before it was restored at the start of the 20th century.
+In 1904 the western end was extended to make an organ chamber, and then in 1914 the nave was extended eastwards, with a new chancel on the site of the old one.

 Village centre

-The village centre offers shops including a butchers, clothing, arts and crafts, chemist and convenience stores.
+The village centre offers shops including a butchers, clothing, arts and crafts, chemist, a public library and convenience stores.
 Mundesley also has its own medical centre and primary school.
 There is an adventure island crazy golf park close to the seafront.
 There is a very small maritime museum which is also the local lookout of the National Coastwatch Institution, a charity offering 365 days' lookout in over 50 stations along the British coast.

 Public houses and hotels

 There are two pubs in Mundesley.
 One of the oldest is the Ship Inn situated on the seafront.
 Its first landlord is listed as being Paul Harrison in 1836.
 Its flint construction is characteristic of the older parts of the village.
 A little inland, on the road to Paston, is the Royal Hotel, where Lord Nelson is said to have lived for a while.
-Plentiful lodging is available.
-The Link's and Seaward Crest chalet parks are very close and are very popular.